bford26/bford26.github.io/pages/programming/gauntlet.md

 ![Tile Class Hierarchy](https://bford26.github.io/OOPcodeSample/html/class_tile.png){: .align-center}

 The differences between each of the child classes is typically due to the need for more member variables.
-But classes inheriting from InterActionBlock only really differ in construtors and an override for the interaction public inherited member function.
+But classes inheriting from InterActionBlock only really differ in constructors and an override for the interaction public inherited member function.

 ## Interactions